 Things To Do In Pushkar

-Pushkar Lake
+Admire Pushkar Lake

 The Pushkar Lake is the spiritual heart of Pushkar, where pilgrims bathe to cleanse sins.
-I recommend spending some time here people-watching, and admiring spiritual rituals in action from afar.
+I recommend spending some time here, people-watching, and admiring spiritual rituals in action from afar.

-Lord Brahma Temple
+Visit The Lord Brahma Temple

 This rare temple dedicated to Lord Brahma is a must-visit, is one of the few temples in the world dedicated to Lord Brahma and is one of the top attractions in Pushkar.
-The temple is open from 6:00 AM to 7:00 PM.
-There is no entry fee to visit the temple, however, you can provide a donation if you so wish.

 One of the best things to do in Pushkar is shopping!
-In the markets, you can find beautiful clothing, handmade jewellery, journals, and so much more all at extremely affordable prices.
+In the markets, you can find beautiful clothing, handmade jewellery, journals, and so much more, all at extremely affordable prices.

-Savitri Mata Temple for Sunset
+Visit The Savitri Mata Temple for Sunset

-The Savitri Mata Temple located on Ratnagiri Hill, provides stunning panoramic views of Pushkar and the surrounding desert.
+The Savitri Mata Temple, located on Ratnagiri Hill, provides stunning panoramic views of Pushkar and the surrounding desert.
 It’s one of the best places in Pushkar to watch the sunset.

 You can either hike to the temple to take the cable car.
-If you decide to hike you can expect to trek 1.5 kilometres up the hill, and it should take you around 45 minutes to an hour.
-Alternatively, you can take the cable car, which is just a short 10-minute ride.
-A return journey will cost you ₹115.
+If you decide to hike, you can expect to trek 1.5 kilometres up the hill, and it should take you around 45 minutes to an hour.

-Days 13 & 14 – Udaipur
+Days 13 & 14 – Udaipur: Explore The City Of Lakes

 Udaipur is often referred to as “the city of lakes” and is surrounded by breathtaking Aravalli mountains, making it one of the most romantic cities in India.
-Udaipur was my favourite city in Rajasthan so it is definitely worth visiting on this itinerary.

 How To Get From Pushkar To Udaipur

 You can travel to Udaipur from Pushkar either by train or by bus.
-To do so you will need to first travel from Pushkar to the town of Ajmer which will take you around 40 minutes by Tuk Tuk or public bus.
+To do so, you will need to first travel from Pushkar to the town of Ajmer, which will take you around 40 minutes by tuk-tuk or public bus.

-From Ajmer, you can either take the train which will take 4.5-5.5 hours or the bus which will take 8 hours.
+From Ajmer, you can either take the train, which will take 4.5-5.5 hours or the bus, which will take 8 hours.

 ⬇️Book Your Transport⬇️

-?Prices from ₹200/$3 – Book through 12go Asia or RedBus
+🚌Prices from ₹200/$3 – Book through 12go Asia or RedBus

-?Prices from ₹200/$4 – Book through IRCTC website or 12go Asia
+🚆Prices from ₹200/$4 – Book through IRCTC website or 12go Asia

 Where To Stay In Udaipur